McCraftaholics/Bukkit-WarpPortals/README.md

 **What bugs are there?**

 Ghost Portals:
-//Currently, anyone can break the Portal Blocks that make up the Portal and that will cause the PORTAL_ENTERED event to never fire.
+*Currently, anyone can break the Portal Blocks that make up the Portal and that will cause the PORTAL_ENTERED event to never fire.
 This means that to the plugin the Portal still exists but realistically it isn't there anymore.
 To keep this from happening something like WorldGuard should be used to protect the Portals (though this protection may be a built-in feature in the future).
 To deal with the possibility of all the Portal blocks getting broken in a Portal, you can use the "/pdelete [portalName]" command to return the Portal to its original Gold Block form.
-If only a few blocks get broken, simply replacing them with new Portal Blocks should work.//
+If only a few blocks get broken, simply replacing them with new Portal Blocks should work.*

 Bad Text Colors:
-//Also, the Text Color settings don't appear to be cross OS Compatible.
-By default they are setup for Windows but if they don't work for you (if you get white text from the plugin) all Text Color Codes are editable in the Plugin's settings file.//
+*Also, the Text Color settings don't appear to be cross OS Compatible.
+By default they are setup for Windows but if they don't work for you (if you get white text from the plugin) all Text Color Codes are editable in the Plugin's settings file.*

-== Install ==
+## Install
 # Download the latest version right here!
 # Drop it into the Plugins folder in your CraftBukkit install.
 # Go create some spiffy, funky, wild, seriously fun Portals!

-== Source Code and Downloads ==
+## Source Code and Downloads

 The latest version to install an be found attached to this page!

-Source code can be found at [[https://github.com/McCraftaholics/Bukkit-WarpPortals|https://github.com/McCraftaholics/Bukkit-WarpPortals]]
+Source code can be found at https://github.com/McCraftaholics/Bukkit-WarpPortals
 * Please feel free to make changes!
 * Pull requests are awesome.
-Issues can be posted at [[https://github.com/McCraftaholics/Bukkit-WarpPortals/issues|https://github.com/McCraftaholics/Bukkit-WarpPortals/issues]]
+Issues can be posted at https://github.com/McCraftaholics/Bukkit-WarpPortals/issues The bukkit-dev page is located at http://dev.bukkit.org/bukkit-plugins/warp-portals/

 Enjoy :)